OrchardCMS/OrchardCore/src/docs/reference/modules/ReCaptcha/README.md

 When the threshold for login attempts are broken, a captcha is shown on the login page preventing robots from making any further requests.

 ### Forms
-You can add protection from robots to forms with by including the recaptcha field when you design a form.
+You can add protection from robots to forms by including the recaptcha field when you design a form.

 ### Workflow
 You can add a validate ReCaptcha task in your workflow.